Owings671/SethOwings-portfolio/page_images/readme.md

-Contains all images that are used with the webpage.
+This directory contains all images that are used with the webpage.